blueOkiris/good-BASIC/docs/parser-design.md

 Time to start over again.
 This time in C# (though using dotnet core native compilation)

 It will basically be what I was already doing in the new C++ version

+## Giving Up

+Alright.
+I implemented all the way to the module level.
+It's SOOOOO slow.
+My previous parsing methods I've used were so much better.

+I'm starting over.
+Doing it my way.
+I'll stay in c#